langchain-ai/chat-langchain/README.md

 1. Start the Python backend with `poetry run make start`.
 1. Install frontend dependencies by running `cd chat-langchain`, then `yarn`.
 1. Run the frontend with `yarn dev` for frontend.
 1. Open [localhost:3000](http://localhost:3000) in your browser.

-## ☕ Running locally (JS backend)
-1. Follow the first three steps above to ingest LangChain docs data into the vectorstore.
-1. Install frontend dependencies by running `cd chat-langchain`, then `yarn`.
-1. Populate a `chat-langchain/.env.local` file with your own versions of keys from the `chat-langchain/.env.example` file, and set `NEXT_PUBLIC_API_BASE_URL` to `"http://localhost:3000/api"`.
-1. Run the app with `yarn dev`.
-1. Open [localhost:3000](http://localhost:3000) in your browser.

 ## 📚 Technical description